ipozdeev/it-skills-for-research/knowledge-transfer.md

 In this chapter we will discuss some modern alternatives to the black-and-white paper (beyond the paper in color) and where the concept of open source fits into the academic game.

 ## coding environment
 First, let us talk about how to share which software you use.
-This might be a non-trivial task if you are developing in `Python` or `R` and clearly relying on interdependent packages.
+This might be a non-trivial task if you are developing in Python or R and clearly relying on interdependent packages.
 A snapshot of these packages constitutes you working _environment_, and a precise description thereof is as essential for anyone interested in replicating your research as the data and the code itself.

 In `R`, a good solution is [`packrat`](http://rstudio.github.io/packrat/).
-When in the project folder, executing `packrat::init()` tells the library to create folder `packrat/` with a bunch of configuration files and to relocate your current working environment to this folder (it has familiar the `lib/`, `bin/` etc.).
+When in the project folder, executing `packrat::init()` tells the library to create folder `packrat/` with a bunch of configuration files and to relocate your current working environment to this folder (it has the familiar `lib/`, `bin/` etc.).
 From now on, the packages that you once installed in the home `R` folder are ignored, and the ones you will install appear in `packrat/lib/`.
 More in [this great SE answer](https://stackoverflow.com/a/38949039/2835160).

 In Python, you would normally use a virtual environment to be easily created with [`venv`](https://docs.python.org/3/library/venv.html#module-venv) or [`conda`](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).